The 34 Best Ways to Keep Your Fitness Members Motivated

 34. Offer to special order retail items

-If a client is eyeing one of your retail products, but you don’t have the size or color they want in stock, offer to order it and have it shipped for them.
+If a client is eyeing one of your retail products, but you don’t have the size or colour they want in stock, offer to order it and have it shipped for them.
 It’s a small gesture that goes a long way and lets you make another sale.

 Give your clients more reasons to come to your studio and remind them how important they are to your business.